TLA-FLAT/FLAT/docker/add-gsearch-to-flat/README.md

  * hardcoded xpaths
  * using the facet mapping of the [VLO](http://vlo.clarin.eu/)
  * using a concept from a concept registry like the [CLARIN Concept Registry](http://www.clarin.eu/conceptregistry)

+The current mapping has a general CMDI based on the VLO facet mapping.
+Adapt the mapping if you have specific mappings for your own CMD profiles.
+(See the [CMDIfied IMDI mapping](../add-imdi-gsearch-to-flat/flat/scripts/gsearch-mapping-template.xml) for an example.)

 This mapping is expanded and applied to the records using these scripts in the /app/flat directory inside the container:

-- [do-4-config-cmd-gsearch.sh](flat/scripts/do-4-config-cmd-gsearch.sh): expands the mapping based on the profiles used by the CMD records in /app/flat/cmd
+- [do-3-config-cmd-gsearch.sh](flat/scripts/do-3-config-cmd-gsearch.sh): expands the mapping based on the profiles used by the CMD records in /app/flat/cmd

-- [do-5-search.sh](flat/scripts/do-5-search.sh): trigger the indexing of the CMD records
+- [do-4-search.sh](flat/scripts/do-4-search.sh): trigger the indexing of the CMD records

+Once the indexing is done the Islandora SOLR module has to be further configured by selecting facets as Display fields and Facet fields.

 ## Notes ##

-TODO: bundle the configuration of the SOLR modules in Islandora in a Drupal feature module.

 ## References ##